-Fiocruz follows situation of the novel coronavirus in Brazil
+Fiocruz President talks about the arrival of the Covid-19 in Brazil

 Follow the situation in Brazil